Get More Out Of Your Career – An Interview With Angela Fusaro

 That made me realize that if someone else is doing it, why not me?
 I can also do it.
 It’s a great confidence boost and call to action.

-- Back-to-work programmes for mums who want to re-enter the job market after a career break.
+- Back-to-work programs for mums who want to re-enter the job market after a career break.
 For example I help them refresh their resumes, craft cover letters, preparing for job interviews so they can land their next job with confidence and ease

 - Career development coaching for working mums who want to make a change in their careers – discover a new path, find a better work-life balance or grow in their current function